Unity-Technologies/ml-agents/docs/Learning-Environment-Executable.md

 You can press Ctrl+C to stop the training, and your trained model will be at `models/<run-identifier>/<env_name>_<run-identifier>.bytes`, which corresponds to your model's latest checkpoint.
-You can now embed this trained model into your internal brain by following the steps below:
+You can now embed this trained model into your Internal Brain by following the steps below:

 1. Move your model file into `MLAgentsSDK/Assets/ML-Agents/Examples/3DBall/TFModels/`.